-Two California projects in the new energy mix helped their respective utilities win one of the industry’s highest honors, the Edison Electric Institute announced Wednesday.
+Two California projects in the new energy mix helped their respective utilities win one of the industry’s highest honors, the Edison Electric Institute (EEI) announced Wednesday.

 AES Corp. and Edison International, parent of Southern California Edison, were awarded the 93rd annual Edison Award for innovation in projects.
 The EEI represents all of the U.S. investor-owned utilities.